 The Bale Mountains are home to many of the Ethiopian endemic animals, notably the Ethiopian Wolf (Canis simensis), found on the Sanetti Plateau.
 The largest amount of Ethiopian Wolves is found here.
 Its also known as the Abyssinian wolf, Abyssinian fox, red jackal or Simien fox.
 The Etiophian wolf is found in the Afro-alpine regions of Ethiopia, and the top predator of the ecosystem here.
 It is most endangered with only about seven population with about roughly 550 adults remaining.
 The largest population is found on the Bale Mountains.
 A rabies outbreak in 1990 reduced this population on the Bale Mountains from 440 woves to less hen 160 in only two weeks.
 I was very lucky to see this wonderful animal more then once, even hunting a giant mole-rat.

 Besides many rare plants and wildlife, the Bale National Park offers exceptional trekking opportunities from the park headquarters at Dinsho.
 Dodola is also a useful base for exploring these mountains.
 If you ever have the opportunity to travel to Ethiopia, try to visit the Bale Mountains.

-Check for images from Ethiopia here
+For more images from Ethiopia click here